IroAlexis/gogextract/README.md

 # GOG Extract

 The [project] is developped by @Yepoleb.
+I'm rewriting it in the C language with the objective of not having memory leaks.

-Script for unpacking GOG Linux installers.
+Script for unpacking GOG Linux installers (don't compatible with DLCs).

 Explanation of how it works is in his [blog post].

-I'm rewriting it in the C language with the objective of not having memory leaks

 ## Building